Frequently Asked Questions

 "When will you open for the season?"

-We are now open for the season!
-Our U-Pick fields will open on Friday, May 29.
+We will be open for the season beginning June 2, 2021.
+Our hours will be Tuesday-Sunday 9am-6pm.
+U-Pick hours are 9am-5:30pm and the train runs 10am-5:45pm.
 Please visit our Covid-19 response page to prepare yourself for your visit to our farm.

 "How is your farm responding to Covid-19?"